Alex Bregman Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.79 team ERA that ranks seventh across all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.91).

-- Blue Jays pitchers combine to rank 24th in baseball in home runs given up (78 total, 1.3 per game).
+- The Blue Jays give up the third-most home runs in baseball (82 total, 1.3 per game).

-- The Blue Jays are sending Manoah (1-6) to the mound to make his 13th start of the season.
-He is 1-6 with a 5.46 ERA and 48 strikeouts in 57 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Milwaukee Brewers, when the righty tossed four innings, surrendering two earned runs while giving up three hits.
+- The right-hander's most recent time out was on Thursday against the Milwaukee Brewers, when he went 6 2/3 scoreless innings while allowing five hits.

-- The 25-year-old has an ERA of 5.46, with 7.5 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .269 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.